joshbrew/HEG_ESP32/HEG_WIFI_BLE/README.txt

 --DEVICE INSTRUCTIONS--

 HEG serial commands:
-'t' - Turns sensor on, you'll see a data stream if the sensor is isolated, as in on your forehead and not saturated by ambient light.
+'t' - Turns sensor on, you'll see a data stream if the sensor is isolated, as in contacting your skin and not exposed to ambient light.
 'f' - Sensor off
 'b' - Toggle BLE mode, this resets the device to start in BLE mode, so you have to enter 'b' again through the serial or BLE connection to switch back to WiFi.
 'R' - hard resets the ESP32